 The flowers have a central hemispherical disc, composed of 50 to 500+ bisexual and fertile disc florets that have corolla tubes that are yellowish-green in the lower half and dark brownish-purple in the upper half.
-The tubes have triangular lobes at the tip.
+The tubes have five triangular lobes at the tip.
 The 5 stamens surround the central single style which is branched at the tip.
 The central disc is surrounded by 10 to 15 ray florets, neuter as to sex.
 These have orange-yellow rays are elliptic to narrowly elliptic is shape, that may reflex a bit near the tips but are seldom drooping.
 Around the outside of the flower head are 1 to 2 series of green phyllaries (floral bracts) that are usually hairy and quite long and broad - up to 2 cm long, narrowly elliptic in shape, tapering to a point.
 They reflex when the flower is fully open.
 (Some varieties differ in certain characteristics of the phyllaries.)

 Varieties: There are seven recognized varieties of the species, mostly differentiated by variations in leaf and ray florets.
 Flora of North America (Ref.#W-7) has a good key.
 Plants shown here most closely resemble var. umbrosa.

 Habitat: Orange Coneflower grows from a rhizomatous root system that can produce stolons in certain varieties and can then produce offsetting plants, but that is highly variable.
 Plants without stolons will enlarge the base clump of a plant from year to year; an overwintering rosette is present is some of the varieties.
 The erect stems and seed heads will persist into winter but be sure to trim them in early spring to make way for new growth.
-Flowering stalks shoot up only in early summer when the plant is ready to bloom.
+Flowering stalks shoot up only in early to mid-summer when the plant is ready to bloom.
 It grows best in full sun in wet-mesic to dry-mesic fertile well drained soils.
 In hot temperatures without rain, additional moisture helps.
 Divide clumps in early spring before growth starts.
 Leave room when planting - base clumps can get quite large.